nursahketene/coding101/DayOne/DayOneScript.md

 Congrats you have wrote yoru first line of code.

-Ok so lets write our first script
+Ok so let's write our first script

 in the `index.html` page add the following;